Walking on ice...

 - Making sure their bed is in a warm, cosy place.
 Don’t put them out in a cold conservatory on a hard, tiled floor.

 By the way, did you know we’ve also developed iMOVE, a daily joint supplement for humans?
-It’s based on exactly the same high-quality ingredients, but tailored to the needs of active pet parents.
+It’s based on the same high-quality ingredients, but tailored to the needs of active pet parents.

 iMove Active